 Meet our guide at Moxa Boutique Hotel in Bucharest.
 After that, head to Snagov Monastery and then return to our capital city and enjoy a traditional welcome dinner.

 Your Transylvania Dracula tour continues with Poienari Citadel.
 In order to reach Vlad’s faithful fortress, you will have to climb over 1400 stairs.
 Even though it sounds physically challenging, the view from the top is completely rewarding.
 After that, drive to the fortified city of Sibiu.
-Explore the medieval Saxon city and then enjoy a traditional dinner.
+Explore the medieval Saxon city and then accommodate in a cozy hotel.

 Transylvania Dracula tour – Bran Castle, the symbol of Transylvania

 On your sixth day, drive to Bran Castle, the symbol of Transylvania.
 Visit Bran, also known as Dracula’s Castle thanks to Bram Stoker’s novel, and then head for the Medieval Saxon City of Brasov.

 Accommodate in a 3* hotel.
 Enjoy dinner at a local restaurant and then attend Dracula’s Wedding, a non-verbal show, performed by a professional band.

 The next morning, your Dracula tour from Bucharest takes you to Sinaia, the most famous mountain resort in Romania.
 Admire unique landscapes and then visit Peles Castle, one of the most beautiful royal residences in Europe.

 After that, drive to Targoviste and visit Vlad Tepes’ old royal court.

 Arrive in Bucharest in the evening.
 Your guide will drop you off at the airport or at your booked hotel.

 For more information, please scroll up and then use the menu below the photos to navigate this tour’s details.